koel/docs/src/watch.md

 ```
 ### 4. Verify

-You can now verify that it works by `tail -f storage/logs/laravel.log` while doing changes to your media directory.
+You can now verify that it works by `tail -f storage/logs/laravel.log` while making changes to your media directory.